-Hazmat transportation is known to be shaped by numerous regulations and restrictions.
-Still, dangerous goods embrace a lot of ordinary products frequently purchased by customers.
+Hazmat transportation is known for its numerous regulations and restrictions.
+Still, dangerous goods embrace many ordinary products frequently purchased by customers.
 That is why hazmat shipping can be beneficial for your business.

 What are hazardous materials?

-Hazardous materials include many products that are potentially dangerous for transporting.
-Most of the hazmat items contain chemical substances or gases that can be harmful to both people and the environment.
-Dangerous goods require special handling, packaging, and storage, as well as shipping them under numerous regulations.
-It is highly important to get familiar with the features of hazardous materials to plan your shipping operations properly.
+Hazardous materials include many products that are potentially dangerous for transport.
+Most hazmat items contain chemical substances or gases that harm people and the environment.
+Dangerous goods require special handling, packaging, storage, and shipping under numerous regulations.
+It is important to get familiar with the features of hazardous materials to properly plan your shipping operations.

 Types of hazmat products

-Depending on the level of harmfulness, the hazardous matters are divided into nine groups.
-These classes are ranged from the most dangerous items to those being relatively unsafe for shipping.
-Still, all the types of hazmat products need to be examined before arranging a shipment.
+Depending on the level of harmfulness, the hazardous matters are split into nine groups.
+These classes range from the most dangerous items to those relatively unsafe for shipping.
+Still, all types of hazmat products need to be examined before arranging a shipment.

 - Explosives are the materials likely to explode under adverse conditions (fireworks, matters including dynamite components)